 Specific Privacy Statement – European Youth Portal

-This statement refers to the European Youth Portal.
+This statement refers to the European Youth Portal and its associated online services such as websites and mobile phone applications.
 As this system contains individuals' personal data, its publishing and processing falls within the provisions of the Regulation (EC) N° 45/2001 of the European Parliament and of the Council of 18 December 2000.
-This privacy statement explains to you the way in which this system uses personal data, and the way in which the privacy of this data is being protected.
+This privacy statement explains to you the way in which this system uses personal data, and the way in which the privacy of this data is being protected..

 What is the purpose of the data collection?